hapax/hapax.github.io/assets/bhqc.md

 This is kind of a big deal, because destroying information is not allowed by quantum mechanics.
-States always evolve in a reversible fashion, which is why gates are always reversible in quantum computing.
-It's just a basic physical requirement.
+Quantum states always evolve in a reversible fashion, which is why gates are reversible in quantum computing.
+It's just a basic physical requirement; if you have an irreversible gate, you'll never be able to built it.
 So if black holes destroy information, then quantum mechanics must be wrong.
 This tension between quantum mechanics and Hawking's glow is called